ociu/sphinx-traceability-extension/README.rst

     }
     traceability_render_relationship_per_item = False

-This default configuration build into the plugin, can be overriden through the conf.py of your project.
+This default configuration built into the plugin, can be overridden through the conf.py of your project.

 For Melexis.SWCC silicon projects, the SWCC process holds a default configuration in the *config/traceability_config.py* file.
 For each of the above configuration variables, the default configuration file holds a variable with *swcc_*